 - A) Board Members may receive a stipend for attendance at up to 6 meetings per month, provided the meetings have a healthcare nexus or are related to the District's operations, mission, and vision, and include the following: - 1.
-District Board and Board committee meetings. - 2.
+District Board and Board committee meetings, including agenda review meetings. - 2.
 Meetings for which a District Board member serves on the Desert Regional Medical Center's Board of Directors or its committees. - 3.
-Attendance at ethics training. - 4.
+Attendance at ethics or other required training. - 4.
 Conferences and seminars held by organizations in which the District is a member, and for which the conference/seminar has a clear health care related nexus.
 Board members shall receive one stipend per conference or seminar. - 5.
-Community meetings and events within the District, for which the meeting/event has a clear health care nexus, including the following: - a) Board, policy committee, and formal business meetings of organizations in which the District is a member. - b) Meetings with other government agencies or officials in which the subject involves health care or District business (e.g., State and local legislative officials, County Health & Human Services). - c) Formal Meetings requested, necessitated, or approved by the CEO. - B) Non-compensable meetings shall include the following: - 1.
-Informal meetings with other Board members or with District staff members, regardless of the topic(s) addressed.
+Community meetings and events within the District, when attendance is requested or approved by the Board, the Board President, or the Chief Executive Officer ("CEO"), for which the meeting/event has a clear health care nexus, including the following: - a) Board, policy committee, and formal business meetings of organizations in which the District is a member. - b) Meetings with other government agencies or officials in which the subject involves health care or District business (e.g., State and local legislative officials, County Health & Human Services). - c) Formal Meetings requested, necessitated, or approved by the CEO. - B) Non-compensable meetings shall include the following:

-- 2. Meetings of a political nature, whether partisan or non-partisan, regardless of the topic(s) addressed. - 3.
+- 1. Informal meetings with other Board members or with District staff members, regardless of the topic(s) addressed. - 2.
+Meetings of a political nature, whether partisan or non-partisan, regardless of the topic(s) addressed. - 3.
 Meetings for which payment of a stipend or honorarium is provided by the host organization. - 4.
-Meetings of other public bodies, unless invited as a participant by the host body or sent as a delegate by the District Board. - 5.
-Meetings of organizations in which the member holds an individual membership or the primary purpose of which is to receive continuing professional educational credits. - 6.
+Meetings of other public bodies, unless invited as a participant by the host body or sent as a delegate by the District Board. - Meetings of organizations in which the member holds an individual membership or the primary purpose of which is to receive continuing professional educational credits. - 6.
 Charity fundraising events.